 - Inheritances/gifts from family.

 Such agreements can also discuss more speciﬁc and daily issues including:

-As the world becomes more accepting of "nontraditional" families, estate planners need to consider planning for such mixed and expanded families.
-It is important to create an environment where clients are able to discuss ﬁnancial and familial expectations during and after the relationship openly with each other, as well as with their advisor.
-Understanding and advising these families about legal and tax consequences can help them to properly plan for the good times and difficult life events in a way that can reduce the need for and likelihood of litigation.
+As our world becomes more aware of and tolerant of ‘‘non-traditional’’ families, an advisor may need to consider how to plan for such mixed and expanded families.
+Creating an environment where your clients are able to discuss ﬁnancial and familial expectations during and after the relationship openly with each other and with you will allow you to understand the full picture of a family and help guide clients through the issues they should consider as a result of their family structure.
+Providing ﬂexible and real-world solutions for these families by discussing expectations and establishing agreements shows clients that you respect their relationship and that you have experience in dealing with every kind of family.
+Understanding the many nuances when it comes to multi partner and multi parent scenarios helps your clients properly plan for both the good times and difficult life events in a way that can reduce the need for and potential of litigation.

 Reproduced with permission from Copyright The Bureau of National Affairs, Inc. (800-372-1033) www.bloombergindustry.com.